Fuji TACOM: Development

-Technical Research and Development Institute (TRDI) initiated the TACOM program in 1995 to study the feasibility of an air-launched multi-role UAV system based on the JASDF requirements during the time.
+Technical Research and Development Institute (TRDI) initiated the TACOM program in 1995 to study the feasibility of an air-launched multirole UAV system based on the JASDF requirements during the time.
 FHI was awarded the contract that same year.
 Between 1995 and 1998, FHI designed and manufactured six UAVs, ground control station (GCS), Ground support equipment (GSE), and the conversion kits for the F-4EJ to carry and command the UAV (with assistance from Mitsubishi Heavy Industries).
 Ground and flight tests were conducted between 1997 and 2001 by the TRDI and JASDF.
 The ground tests conducted included mechanical and electrical checks, ground vibration, and recovery tests.
 The flight tests that were conducted focused on the UAV's compatibility with the F-4EJ, captive flight test, and the evaluation of its four key technologies; high-speed stealthy configuration, wing expansion, GPS/ADS hybrid navigation, and autonomous target tracking.
 On May 7, 1999, the TACOM UAV carried out its first fully autonomous flight.
 The program ended in 2001 with a total of 22 F-4EJ flights and five independent flights.

 In 2004, another UAV program, called the "Unmanned Aerial Research System", was initiated based on experience obtained from the previous project.
 The program was conducted between 2004 and 2011, with a total of 10.3 billion yen invested into the program.
 The follow-on program further emphasized the drone's autonomous flight, guidance technology to fly and land autonomously, data transmission, and video technology to capture high resolution images and videos.
 As a result, the drone has been enlarged and slightly modified in order to conduct the research.
-One such modification includes being compatible with its new mother ship, the F-15J.
+One such modification includes being compatible with its new mothership, the F-15J.
 Captive flight tests were conducted from Gifu Air Field to designated areas off the coast of Japan.
 The autonomous flight tests were conducted from Iwo Jima.